Upgrade to remove ads

 🗑

-List at least 5 practice controls associated with sharps - avoid using sharps - do not bend, recap, or break needles - use scoop method - don't pick up broken glass with hands - dispose in puncture resistant containers (more on sheet) show
+List at least 5 practice controls associated with sharps - avoid using sharps - do not bend, recap, or break needles - use scoop method - don't pick up broken glass with hands - dispose in puncture resistant containers (more on sheet) -

 🗑

-show - specimens - laundry - contaminated equipment - extracted teeth - sharps disposal containers (more on sheet) -
+Identify at least 5 types of items that must display the biohazard label - specimens - laundry - contaminated equipment - extracted teeth - sharps disposal containers (more on sheet) -

 🗑